Ophiognomonia clavigignenti-juglandacearum

-Ophiognomonia clavigignenti-juglandacearum is a mitosporic fungus that causes the lethal disease of butternut trees (Juglans cinerea), butternut canker.
+Ophiognomonia clavigignenti-juglandacearum is a mitosporic fungus that causes the butternut canker, a lethal disease of butternut trees (Juglans cinerea).
 It is also known to parasitize other members of the genus Juglans on occasion, and very rarely other related trees including hickories.
 The fungus is found throughout North America, occurring on up to 91% of butternut trees, and may be threatening the viability of butternut as a species.

 Distribution

-Butternut, the primary host of S. clavigignenti-juglandacearum, is found in mixed hardwood forests throughout central North America, from New Brunswick to North Carolina.
+Butternut, the primary host of O. clavigignenti-juglandacearum, is found in mixed hardwood forests throughout central North America, from New Brunswick to North Carolina.

 The pathogen was identified as an invasive species in 1967.
-It was first discovered in Wisconsin, but has since spread to other states and into Canada, making the Butternut an endangered species in Ontario.
+It was first discovered in Wisconsin, but has since spread to other states and into Canada, making the butternut an endangered species in Ontario.
 Its native origin is unknown, but possibly in Asia given the resistance of Asian walnuts to the disease.
 The United States Forest Service found that 84% of all butternuts in Michigan as well as 58% of all trees from Wisconsin have been affected; later surveys by the Wisconsin Department of Natural Resources revealed that 91% of all living trees in Wisconsin were diseased or cankered.
 In Virginia and North Carolina, the butternut population has been reduced from 7.5 million to 2.5 million.